 Anesthesia Assisted Heroin Detox

-The treatment process begins with an intake by phone or email in order to be assessed and cleared as a candidate for our treatment.
-This quick interview, helps our medical director assess and discuss the best opiate treatment program option.
-Questions can also be asked at this time.
-Having knowledge of what to expect give patients and our staff a knowledge and creates trust, that is crucial to the effectiveness and success of the process.
+First, the treatment process begins with an intake in order for the medical director to assess and clear each patient as a candidate for our treatment.
+This quick interview helps our medical director assess and discuss the best opiate treatment program options.
+In addition, patients have the option to as questions to the treating physician at this time.
+Indeed, having knowledge of what to expect gives patients and our staff a complete picture and creates trust.
+This is crucial to the effectiveness and success of the process.

-The next step in the heroin detoxification treatment is the admission to a private room of our full service hospital..
-We have a number of different medical detoxification options, based on each patient’s unique situation.
-Not all patients are a candidate for rapid detox; in that case other forms of modified detoxification are available and will be discussed.
+Then, the next step in the heroin detoxification treatment is admission to a private room of our full service hospital.
+We have a number of different medical detoxification options based on each patient’s unique situation.
+Not all patients are a candidate for rapid detox.
+However, in that case other forms of modified detoxification are available and will be discussed.
 The main objective of detoxification is to relieve the patient’s heroin withdrawal symptoms comfortably and safely.

-Heroin dependence causes numerous changes in brain chemistry and organ functions, so after detoxification, is paramount that patients are professionally monitored properly for at least a few days in order to regulate basic functions and prevent medical complications and immediate relapse.
+Heroin dependence causes numerous changes in brain chemistry and organ functions, so after detoxification it’s paramount that patients are professionally monitored properly for at least a few days in order to regulate basic functions and prevent medical complications and immediate relapse.

 Humane and Effective Heroin Withdrawal Treatment